 1. Stay rooted in your purpose.
 As the temperatures drop and the plants lose foliage, their energy returns to the root.
 People, like plants, can thrive during the autumn months by focusing on our root purpose.
 It’s a time to step back and think about what truly brings value to our life, express gratitude for your blessings, and consider setting some intentions for what you need.
 That way, once spring comes along, we are ready to blossom.

 2. Nourish with seasonal foods, spices and medicinal herbs.
 This is the time to warm our bodies with immune supporting broths and soups, and grounding vegetables like roasted squash, roots and sautéed dark leafy greens.
-And some of our favorite seasonal plant allies, like turmeric and ginger, may already be in your pantry in the form of ground spices or teas.
+Some of our favorite seasonal plant allies, like turmeric and ginger, may already be in your pantry in the form of ground spices or teas.
 Use these fall darlings to make your own spice blends, a nourishing Pumpkin Spice Golden Milk, or a hot cup of our Turmeric with Meadowsweet & Ginger tea.

 3. Stay in tune with nature.
 Mother Nature provides all the cues we need, particularly during the transition from summer to fall.
 Consider creating celebrations or rituals around the fall equinox, rake up piles of leaves to jump in, or if you live in a mild climate, plant a winter garden.